nextflow-io/nextflow/docs/process.rst

     numbers.subscribe { println "Received: " + it.text }

-In the above example the process, when executed, creates a file named ``result`` containing a random number.
+In the above example the process, when executed, creates a file named ``result.txt`` containing a random number.
 Since a file parameter using the same name is declared between the outputs, when the task is completed that file is sent over the ``numbers`` channel.
 A downstream `process` declaring the same channel as `input` will be able to receive it.